Mighty Mouse: The New Adventures

 Mighty Mouse: The New Adventures is an American animated television series.
 It is a revival of the Mighty Mouse cartoon character.
-Produced by Bakshi-Hyde Ventures (a joint venture of animator Ralph Bakshi and producer John W. Hyde) and Terrytoons, it aired on CBS on Saturday mornings from fall 1987 through the 1988–89 season.
-It was briefly rerun on Saturday mornings on Fox Kids in November 1992.
+Produced by Bakshi-Hyde Ventures (a joint venture of animator Ralph Bakshi and producer John W. Hyde) and Terrytoons, the show aired on CBS on Saturday mornings from fall 1987 through the 1988–89 season.
+It was briefly rerun on Saturday mornings on Fox Kids in November and December 1992.
+The series began airing reruns on MeTV Toons as part of Mighty Mouse and Friends on November 2, 2025.

 The quality of Mighty Mouse as compared with other 1980s animated television series is considered by animation historian Jerry Beck to "foreshadow the higher quality [animation] boom coming in the next decade."
 It was one of the first Saturday morning cartoons on CBS to be broadcast in stereo.